-Converge is a movement of more than 1300 churches working to help people meet, know and follow Jesus.
+Converge is a movement of churches working to help people meet, know and follow Jesus.
 We do this by starting and strengthening churches together worldwide.

 Why is biblical diversity important?

 God’s people are multiethnic, multiracial and multicultural.
 To reach the entire world for Jesus, biblical diversity is required.
 The gospel sets the foundation for racial and cultural reconciliation.

 The body of believers in Christ should be most equipped to take part in a dialogue about diversity.
 We should set the pace for racial and cultural harmony and demonstrate to the rest of the world how we treat others based on the power of the gospel

 Gospel movements affect entire communities and bridge across social, economic, language, ethnic and cultural barriers.
 As part of that vision, an in response to the great challenges of the church modeling the power of reconciliation and collaboration